-At the test centre Falck offers 3 types of Covid-19 tests:
+At the test centre Falck offers the following types of Covid-19 tests:

 - An antigen test and a PCR test, both of which can document if you are infected with Covid-19

 - An antibody test that can document whether you have previously been infected with coronavirus.

 - Falck’s test centre is a drop-in test centre and is open between 06:00 and 18:00.

 - For passengers who need a test before departure please visit Falck’s test centre located in Terminal 2 before the security checkpoint.

 - All arriving passengers can get a PCR test taken for free at the Capital Region of Denmarks test centre located at car park P5.

 Departing passengers can be tested before departure at Terminal 2 before the security check.